vrtmrz/obsidian-livesync/docs/settings.md

 #### Apply Latest Change if Conflicting

 Setting key: writeDocumentsIfConflicted
-Enable this option to automatically apply the most recent change to documents even when it conflicts
+Enable this option to automatically apply the most recent change to documents even if there is a conflict.

 ### 3. Compatibility (Database structure)